Cosafa Cup Group B Preview | Goal.com

-Cosafa Cup Group B Preview: Namibia take aim at Mozambique, Seychelles target Malawi scalp
+Cosafa Cup Group B Preview: Mozambique target Seychelles scalp, Malawi take aim at Namibia

-Namibia will face off with Mozambique in a Cosafa Cup Group B match on Sunday afternoon.

-The Brave Warriors will return to action for the first time since they lost 4-1 to Zambia away in the 2019 Afcon qualifier two months ago.
+Mozambique will square off with Seychelles in the first game of the day in the city of Durban.

+The Mambas are desperate for the three points after starting their Group A campaign with a 2-1 defeat to Namibia on Sunday afternoon.

+Mozambique coach Abel Xavier will be looking to mastermind victory which will keep their hopes of reaching the quarter-finals alive.

-They will face a Mozambique side which is undefeated in their last two matches across all competitions.
+The Mambas will take on a Seychelles side which is wounded having succumbed to a 3-0 defeat to Malawi in their first game on Sunday afternoon.

-The Mambas held Guinea-Bissau to a 2-2 draw away in the 2019 Afcon qualifier two months ago in their last match.

-Mozambique head coach Abel Xavier will be keen to guide the Mambas to their first ever Cosafa Cup title this year.
+Seychelles coach Akbal Patel will be keen to guide the Pirates to their maiden victory over Mozambique.

+According to the Fifa website, Mozambique and Seychelles have met seven times.

+Collin Benjamin, who is in charge of the Brave Warriors in the absence of head coach Ricardo Mannetti, is hoping to guide Namibia to their second Cosafa Cup title.

+According to the Fifa website, Malawi and Namibia have clashed 14 times.

-Namibia recorded eight wins compared to the Mamba's three victories, while five games ended in a draw.
+The Brave Warriors recorded eight victories compared to the Flames' three, while the other three games ended in draws.

-Meanwhile, Seychelles will square off with Malawi in the second Group B encounter on Sunday afternoon.

-The Pirates, who are considered to be the whipping boys of Southern African football, are currently enduring a 23-match winless run across all competitions.

 |Match Number